AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Experiments

+\textbf{Performance on Image and Video Generation.} To validate the effectiveness and general applicability of AdaDiff, we compare it with the following baseline methods: \begin{itemize} \item \emph{One-size-fits-all}: The base model uses a fixed number of sampling steps for different prompts.
+We primarily chose two step counts: the default number (typically 50) and a count close to the speed of AdaDiff. \item \emph{Random}: Given the step usage policies produced by AdaDiff, we generate random step policies to validate the effectiveness of learned policies. \item \emph{Heuristic}: We propose a heuristic step usage policy, allocating more generation steps for prompts containing more words.
+For example, for words \textless 8, we allocate 10 steps; for 8 $\leq$ words \textless 10, we allocate 20 steps, and so on. \item \emph{Perplexity}: We further propose a step usage strategy, which allocates more steps for prompts with higher perplexity~\cite{jelinek1977perplexity}.
+For example, for perplexity \textless 20, we allocate 10 steps; for 20 $\leq$ perplexity \textless 40, we allocate 20 steps, and so on. \end{itemize}

+Table \ref{tab: results on COCO-2017} offers a detailed analysis of AdaDiff's performance on the COCO-2017 benchmarks, with results averaged over five independent runs.
+AdaDiff assigns average sampling step counts of 28.61.
+Compared to the fixed 50-step SD, AdaDiff achieves similar performance across five image quality metrics while providing a 39.7\% speed increase.
+At comparable speeds, AdaDiff significantly surpasses the fixed 28-step SD in image quality.
+Furthermore, the step usage policy learned by AdaDiff shows advantages over the random policy and manually crafted policies like heuristic and perplexity-based approaches.
+These findings validate that AdaDiff efficiently generates instance-specific step usage policies, allocating different sampling step counts per prompt to optimize speed with minimal loss in image quality.

-\textbf{Extension to other diffusion models.} To verify the applicability of AdaDiff to other diffusion models, we evaluate its performance in video generation, as depicted in \cref{tab:results on video benchmarks}.
-Compared to the results generated by ModelScope using 50 steps, AdaDiff exhibits superior video quality and reduces the generation time per video by 35.8\% (13.6 \vs 21.2).
-When compared to a random step usage strategy, AdaDiff utilizes similar computational resources but significantly improves video quality across all aspects, particularly with a 28.5\% improvement in IQS Score.
-These results demonstrate the versatility of our proposed method, as it can be deployed on a variety of text-conditioned diffusion models, providing more efficiency.
+Table \ref{tab:results on video benchmarks} confirms the effectiveness of AdaDiff for video generation tasks.
+Compared to ModelScope's fixed 50-step outputs, AdaDiff not only enhances video quality but also reduces the generation time per video by 35.8\% (13.6 vs 21.2).
+When compared to the fixed 31-step, random, heuristic, and perplexity-based policies, AdaDiff uses similar computational resources but significantly enhances video quality across all metrics.
+These results demonstrate the efficacy of AdaDiff in video generation and its potential to be applied across various text-conditioned diffusion models.

-\textbf{Extension to other acceleration methods.} To validate the compatibility of AdaDiff with different acceleration paradigms in the diffusion models, we evaluate its performance in image generation when using the DPM-Solver~\cite{lu2022dpm} sampler in Stable Diffusion, as illustrated in \cref{tab:results on dpm solver}.
-Compared to 50-step generation, AdaDiff allocates an average of 24.09 steps per prompt, further saving 50.8\% (1.19 \vs 2.42) of generation time while maintaining comparable image quality.
-Compared to a random policy, the learned adaptive policy not only speeds up inference time by 19.6\% but also improves image quality across five metrics.
-These results demonstrate that AdaDiff can be used as a plug-and-play component in combination with other acceleration methods for dynamic generation.